philgyford/wellformed-site/public/content/projects/index.md

 Description: Projects by Well-Formed
 ---

-Some of my favourite projects from recent years:
+Some of our favourite projects from recent years:

 <hr>